Aykut Karaman

-Professor Aykut Karaman (born 1947) is a Turkish architect and professor of urbanism with at the Mimar Sinan Fine Arts University in Istanbul.
+Professor Aykut Karaman (born 1947) is a Turkish architect and professor of urbanism at the Mimar Sinan Fine Arts University in Istanbul.

 Biography

-Born in 1947 in Eşme, Turkey, Karaman is married and has a daughter.
+Karaman was born in 1947 in Eşme, Turkey.

 He received a degree in architecture from Mimar Sinan Fine Arts University before moving to study and complete his PhD at the University of Pennsylvania, department of architecture where he specialised in urban design.